š Get Race Ready: Your Ultimate Guide to Conquering the Gazley Volkswagen Wellington Marathon

 5. Train Your Brain

-Your mindsetĀ can make or break your race.
+Your mindset can make or break your race.
 Use your training runs to practice mental strategies just like you would fueling or pacing.

 Visualise Success

 Picture yourself on race day: running strong, handling challenges, soaking in the atmosphere.
-Imagine the finish line.
+Imagine crossing the finish line at Sky Stadium.
 This primes your brain and reduces anxiety.

 Use a Mantra